-Pain under the rib cage is one of the classical symptoms of any rib injury! depending on which part of the ribcage was affected, you may experience pain radiating under the left or under right rib, it’s best to get it checked out by a certified doctor in order to rule out a possible rib injury.
+Pain under the rib cage is one of the typical symptoms of any rib injury!
+Depending on which part of the ribcage was affected, you may experience pain radiating under the left or the right rib; it’s best to get it checked out by a certified doctor to rule out a possible rib injury.

 What are The Causes of Dislocated Ribs

 Chances are, you were engaged in some level of physical activity when you accidentally felt a stabbing pain around your chest area, and then you begin to wonder how does a rib get out of place?
 Can you dislocate a rib?

 As the chest cavity is a more significant part of the body, it is in a forefront position and is prone to various injuries.
 During these situations, when a person gets injured, ribs are first on the “strike,” and these are situations when dislocations and fractures can happen.

 Lower ribs are most prone to such situations, and also either due to direct or indirect force.